Neurobehavioral Mechanisms of Psilocybin-assisted Treatment for Alcohol Use Disorder

 - BehavioralSupportive therapy sessions

-Participants will receive three supportive therapy sessions of manual-based treatment from a Center for Psychedelic Medicine (CPM) clinician, accompanied by a Silver Hill Hospital (SHH) therapist who has an ongoing therapeutic relationship with the participant.
-The CPM clinician will be a licensed physician, clinical psychologist, or nurse practitioner who will be solely responsible for the content of the intervention.
-The SHH therapist will provide additional support and continuity with clinical treatment.
+Participants will receive four supportive therapy sessions of manual-based treatment from two Center for Psychedelic Medicine (CPM) clinicians.
+The lead clinician will be a licensed physician, clinical psychologist, or nurse practitioner who will be primarily responsible for the content of the intervention.
+The second therapist will have at least a master's degree or be pursuing a master's or doctoral degree in a related clinical field.

 - NYU Langone HealthNew York, New York